How Many Islamists?

 (Australian Associated Press, "Indonesians oppose strict Islam, says poll," August 24, 2006)

-British polls: In a survey of ten surveys, I find that "more than half of British Muslims want Islamic law and 5% endorse violence to achieve that end."
-(Daniel Pipes, "Trouble in Londonistan," July 11, 2006)
+British polls: In a survey of ten surveys at "Trouble in Londonistan," I find that "more than half of British Muslims want Islamic law and 5% endorse violence to achieve that end."
+(July 11, 2006)

 Dutch study: The new "Centrum voor Radicalisme en Extremisme Studies" at the University of Amsterdam has researched the radicalization of Moroccan youth and found that 40 percent of the Moroccan youth in the Netherlands reject western values and democracy, while 6-7 percent of them are prepared to use force to defend Islam.
 (Expatica, "Centre for extremist studies established," June 14, 2006)